askying34/bggn213a/README.md

 # bggn213a
-My classwork for W24 at UC San Diego
+My classwork for W24 at UC San Diego made edits